SriRamanujam/dotfiles/README.md

 ## Prerequisites

 This playbook is designed to run on either Ubuntu, Fedora, or MacOS.
 It will gracefully fail to run on any other distribution.
+This can also be run from a WSL distro to bootstrap the created user.

-This playbook is designed to be run during an OCI image build of Fedora Silverblue to slipstream in all necessary customizations.
-Don't try to run this outside of that environment, as it won't work.
+On MacOS, it will only configure the user's command line environment.
+It will not configure any graphical aspects of MacOS or install graphical applications.

 Note that this playbook makes a ton of assumptions about the environment in which it is being run and is therefore unsuitable for general use.